anthu/google-hashcode-2018/README.md

 -> we were unable to implement this one in time (post-competition contribution coming)

-Our end score were `45,820,365` as a result of different
+Our end score were `45,820,365` as a result of all the intermediate results
 ## The Team
 - [samy1990](https://github.com/samy1990)
 - [DavidEibl](https://github.com/DavidEibl)